tpadoan/TCWB/README.md

   "initmarking": [{"id": 0}, {"id": 1}]
 }
 ```

+The *name* is the name you give to the net.
+It is just a string, no separator character allowed.

 The set of *places* is just an array of items identified by an ID which must be a unique number.